 Le Tote ensures a boutique experience for its customers by keeping its company intimate and private at 88 employees, estimating a market value of about $180 million.

-Le Tote charges a $49 monthly subscription fee for its customers to receive a tote of clothing to wear and keep as long as they like.
+Le Tote charges monthly subscription fees starting at $59 month for its customers to receive a tote of clothing to wear and keep as long as they like.

 When they return anything they do not like, another tote is delivered quickly.